om29-dev/ideathon/README.md

 2. **Wait for the AI to process** your expense information
 3. **Click "Download Excel Report"** when it appears
 4. **Open the Excel file** to view your formatted expense report

+## Daily Tip Notifications

+The app features an intelligent daily tip notification system to help you build better financial habits:

+### How to Enable
+1. Open the **Profile** menu (person icon in the top right)
+2. Toggle **"Daily Tip Notifications"** to ON
+3. Grant notification permission when prompted
+4. Test immediately with the **"Test Notification"** button

+### Features
+- 📅 **Daily Schedule**: Automatically delivers tips at 9:00 AM every day
+- 🤖 **AI-Powered Tips**: Uses Google Gemini to generate personalized finance advice
+- 🎯 **Varied Categories**: Different tip types each day (saving, budgeting, investing, expense tracking)
+- 💾 **Smart Caching**: Tips are cached daily to ensure consistency and reduce API calls
+- 🔄 **Fallback System**: Works even when offline with pre-defined helpful tips
+- ⚙️ **Background Processing**: Uses Android WorkManager for reliable delivery
+- 🧪 **Instant Testing**: Test notifications immediately to see how they work

+### Example Tips You Might Receive
+- "Save ₹50 daily to have ₹18,250 in a year!
+Small habits matter."
+- "Use the 50/30/20 rule: 50% needs, 30% wants, 20% savings."
+- "Track every expense for a week to understand your spending patterns."
+- "Start a SIP with just ₹500 monthly to begin your investment journey."

+### Technical Details
+- **Backend API**: `/daily-tip` endpoint provides cached tips
+- **Flutter Service**: `NotificationService` handles scheduling and permissions
+- **Android Permissions**: Uses `POST_NOTIFICATIONS` and `WAKE_LOCK`
+- **Scheduling**: Workmanager handles background task execution
+- **Fallback**: 10+ pre-written tips available when AI is unavailable

 ## Troubleshooting